chris31415926535/solidjs-datatables.net/README.md

 This may not be the best solution!
 But it's the only way I've been able to get it to work.

+Note also!
+I haven't confirmed that reactivity works with this yet...

 There are four steps:

 1. Include the datatables css file in `index.html`.